xuqhang/xuqhang.github.io/README.md

 ### About

 My name is Xu Qinhang, now I'm a master student(civilian, not military) in the Department of Computer Science, [National University of Defense Technology](https://english.nudt.edu.cn/), supervised by [Ting Wang](http://www.icourses.cn/web/sword/portal/teacherDetails?userId=ff80808140ce83a70140cfb499a4008d) and [Jintao Tang](http://www.icourses.cn/web/sword/portal/teacherDetails?userId=ff80808140dacae90140e17cdef804e3).
-Before that, I obtained my Bachelor's degree in measurement & control technology and instrumentation, from [the College of Biomedical Engineering & Instrument Science](http://www.cbeis.zju.edu.cn/cbeisen/), [Zhejiang University](http://www.zju.edu.cn/english/), supervised by [Hai Huang](http://www.cbeis.zju.edu.cn/_redirect?siteId=448&columnId=23703&articleId=902183) and Yongchang Ma.
+Before that, I obtained my Bachelor's degree in measurement & control technology and instrumentation, from the [College of Biomedical Engineering & Instrument Science](http://www.cbeis.zju.edu.cn/cbeisen/), [Zhejiang University](http://www.zju.edu.cn/english/), supervised by [Hai Huang](https://person.zju.edu.cn/en/0082083) and Yongchang Ma.

 ***
 ### Research Interests
 Now my research interests are natural language processing and its applications.
-Previously, my interests are Robotics and Embedded system, and most of the programs and competitions are completed with my friends, they are [Zhe Chen](https://vision.ist.i.kyoto-u.ac.jp/people/) (Phd in Kyoto University, Japan), [Ning Zhang](https://www.linkedin.com/in/znsuperman/) (Phd in Brown University, US), Dongxuan Li (Netease, Hangzhou), Jianzhi Shao (Netease, Hangzhou) and Qinyang Xu (Master in Technical University of Munich, Germany).
+Previously, my interests are Robotics and Embedded system, and most of the programs and competitions are completed with my friends, they are [Zhe Chen](https://vision.ist.i.kyoto-u.ac.jp/people/) (Phd in Kyoto University, Japan), [Ning Zhang](https://www.linkedin.com/in/znsuperman/) (Phd in Brown University, US) and Qinyang Xu (Master in Technical University of Munich, Germany).

 ***
 ### Experience